 ReservoirThe reservoirs contain oil with gas caps in three separate sandstone deposits from Late Triassic to Middle Jurassic age in the Tubåen, Nordmela and Stø Formations.
 They are at depths of 1250-1900 metres.
 Reservoir properties in the Tubåen and Stø Formations are generally good; the Nordmela Formation is more heterogeneous with several lateral barriers.

 Recovery strategyThe field will be produced by pressure support from gas and water injection.

 TransportThe oil will be offloaded to shuttle tankers and transported to the market.

-StatusThe field is currently under development, and production is scheduled to start in late 2022.
+StatusThe field is currently under development, and the production is planned to start in 2024.

 ACCRUED INVESTMENTS IN NOMINAL NOK

 Visit the Norwegian Petroleum Directorate's fact pages for more information